otrv4/otrv4/otrv4.md

 ## High Level Overview

-An OTRv4 conversation may begin when the two participants are online, called an interactive conversation, or when one participant is offline, called non-interactive.
+An OTRv4 conversation may begin when the two participants are online (an interactive conversation) or when one participant is offline (non-interactive conversation).

 ### Interactive Conversation